radiorabe/raar_feed_descriptor/README.md

 # raar_feed_descriptor

-Store descriptions for certain shows from the rabe.ch website feed into archiv.rabe.ch.
+Store descriptions for certain broadcasts from the rabe.ch website feed into archiv.rabe.ch.

 See configuration in `config/settings.example.yml`.
 Copy this file to `config/settings.yml`, complete it and run `raar_feed_descriptor.rb`.